Me and My Monsters: Production

 The series is produced by Tiger Aspect Productions and Sticky Pictures with the Jim Henson Company.
 It was commissioned by the BBC in the UK for CBBC, ZDF in Germany, and Network Ten and Nickelodeon Australia in Australia.
 It features four human actors and three monster puppets developed by Jim Henson's Creature Shop.
 The series is primarily written by Mark Grant, Larry Rickard, George Sawyer, Tom Basden, Sam Leifer, and James Bachman with occasional guest writers.
 There were 13 episodes in the first series.
 A second series aired less than half a year later and features 13 more episodes.
 The first series aired on CBBC on 18 October 2010 and aired every week day except Monday until Series 1 Episode 10, Dust Bag Love, which aired on 29 October.
 Episodes 1 through 10 had a slot of 8:00 am or 8:05 am during half term.
 When half term finished, the show did not air until 3 November 2010 with Episodes 11 and 12, airing at 6:30pm.
 Episode 13 aired after that weekend on its normal Tuesday not Monday slot concluding Series One on 8 November 2010.
 A second series was then set to start airing on 11 April 2011 at 8:00 am, and a new repeat slot of 6:15 pm for the new episodes has been made on CBBC.
 Originally, the whole two seasons was made as 26 episodes of half-hour for one whole series but has split into two seasons with a 4 to 5-month gap in between their original airdates.
+The programme last re-aired on CBBC on May 7, 2015 at 11:40am.